ramrodo/katacoda-scenarios/consul-meshery-adapter/step4.md

+[Image Hub](https://github.com/layer5io/image-hub) is a sample app created by the Layer5 community with the purpose of exploring Web Assemblies using WASM filters.

 ## Deploy Imagehub on Consul

 - Navigate to the **Consul Management** page on Meshery with `consul-system` in the Namespace field.